 - Double-pane — With double-pane, or dual-pane glass, two layers of glass are held together by the frame and spacer, and within that airspace is an insulating layer of either air or gas, depending on the glass type.

 - Triple-pane — With triple-pane glass, three layers of glass are held together by the frame and two spacers, and within that airspace is an insulating layer of either air or gas, depending on the glass type.
+That's a total of five layers of insulation, which is why triple-pane windows are the most energy-efficient.

 With only one thin piece of glass, single-pane windows are most likely the least efficient option.
 An extra pane of glass — along with the insulating air or gas — helps to provide an additional layer of protection from the climate conditions of your area.
 So, the more panes in your window, the more energy efficient it is.